 - ▶ Mindset come from a place of acceptance

 - ▶ Approach partner with participants.

 - "I am on your side"

 - ▶ Focus on person rather than the diagnosis

 - Words are tools that can be used to encourage and focus on strengths.

 - Not about being the word police

 - ▶ Requires awareness and ongoing practice

 Let's use language that (is)

 - ▶ Imparts hope

 - Neutral, nonjudgmental

-- Based on fact, actions or biology
+- Based on fact, actions or biologyFree from stigma

 - ▶ Respectful, inclusive

 - Fosters collaboration between person and provider

-- Avoids shame and
+- Avoids shame and blame